utsav0/daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 const database = firebase.database();
 ```

-Then we will make a save function that will create a new entry in our database.
+Then we will make a save function to create a new database entry.

 The function looks like this.